Discrete Logarithm

 .

-For every element keep track of the values i
+For each element keep track of the values i

 and j